100 Notable alumni of

 -

 Devin Armani Booker is an American professional basketball player for the Phoenix Suns of the National Basketball Association (NBA).
 He played one season of college basketball for the Kentucky Wildcats, winning SEC Sixth Man of the Year before being drafted 13th overall by the Suns in the first round of the 2015 NBA draft.
-Booker is a four-time All-Star, a two-time All-NBA member, and is the Suns' all-time leading scorer.
+Booker is a five-time All-Star, a two-time All-NBA member, and is the Suns' all-time leading scorer.
 He has also won gold medals with the 2020 and 2024 U.S. Olympic teams.

 -